Don’t squeeze it out of sight and mind.

 HEALTH The elastic corsets known as Spanx have become the undergarment of choice for concealing unsightly bulges.
 Some celebrities even flaunt them publically.
 The favorable attention has catapulted the miracle fabric into mainstream popularity.
 But Spanx is not a cure for obesity.

-An obesity epidemic has made fatty liver disease common particularly among middle aged Americans, though it may also affect children and young adults.
+An obesity epidemic has made fatty liver disease (steatosis) common particularly among middle aged Americans, though it may also affect children and young adults.
 There are two categories: Alcoholic fatty liver disease (AFLD) and nonalcoholic fatty liver disease (NAFLD).
 Major risk factors include obesity and type 2 diabetes, heredity, and overconsumption of alcohol.
 Rapid weight loss and poor eating habits may also lead to NAFLD.
+Malnutrition and micronutrient deficiencies are common among those with liver diseases.
 However, some people develop NAFLD even if they do not have any risk factors.
 NAFLD affects up to 25% of people in the United States.
+Untreated NAFLD can progress to a more severe form called Non-Alcoholic steatohepatitis (NASH), with potential for cirrhosis and liver cancer.

 Cirrhotic and fatty livers with cysts.